sidney-hrlin/sidney-hrlin.github.io/_posts/2024-01-09-Frequency-Domain-Analysis-of-MIMO-System-Part-1-Model-Generalization.md

-# Part 1.
+# Frequency Domain Analysis of MIMO System: Part 1.
 Model Generalization
 In this page, we present a generalized state-space linear-time-invariant plant and controller models for control design and frequency domain analysis  that will be used in other sections.
 Models for closed-loop simulation and frequency domain analysis at both plant input and plant output are also derived.

 ## **1. System Modeling**